kschuler/guide/current/recruitment.md

 - **Study info:**
 	- Participants play whack-a-mole on a touch screen.
 	- The experiment lasts about 30 minutes.
+- **Notes:**
+  - Mackenzie does the recruiting and running of these patients.

 [1]:	mailto:kathryn.schuler@gmail.com